 The COVID – 19 has disrupted the business landscape globally.
 While we are embracing the new normal of social distancing and remote working, organizations that were resistant to remote working are forced to think differently.
 Many tech giants like Twitter, Google, Microsoft, and Amazon have been asking their employees to work remotely.
 Schools are gradually moving from the physical classroom to online classrooms.

 While some employees are embracing remote working wholeheartedly, many are struggling to draw the fine line between professional and personal life.
 Amidst all this chaos, the morale of the employees is steadily decreasing.
 Will I survive the pandemic?
 Will I be able to manage to retain my job?
 Employees are overwhelmed with such questions constantly.
-And with the children and elderlies being at home their daily routines are jeopardized.
+And with the children and elders being at home, it jeopardized their daily routines.

 While it is true that businesses can’t stop operating because of the pandemic, they can’t get their employees to work in such a state of panic.
 At this challenging time, HR leaders have the most crucial task to play — to boost their employee morale.